-The majority of non-compliance issues were driven by urgent business requirements and the Procurement team has been working with colleagues across NSS to identify procurement compliant procurement solutions to support these going forward.
+Non-compliance issues were driven by urgent business requirements and the Procurement team has been working with colleagues across NSS to identify compliant procurement solutions to support these going forward.

 Due to our sole source justification process, we can easily identify those procurements that don't comply with our strategy, along with the reasons for this.
 These reasons are scrutinised by the Procurement team and where necessary, the NSS Director of Finance.
 If these are approved to proceed, we work with colleagues to plan any follow-on purchases through a regulated procurement process.
-During the reporting period we undertook 3 regulated procurements with a value of £383k procurements under open competition to replace agreements previously put in place via our sole source justification process.
+During the reporting period we undertook 7 procurements with a value of £992,529 procurements under open competition to replace agreements previously put in place via our sole source justification process.